 - Tadka Spices – Vegetable oil mixed with the following spices:

-- Green and Black Cardamom Pods - For the 4 green and 2 black cardamom pods, you can substitute ½ teaspoon ground cardamom total.
+- Green & Black Cardamom Pods – If using powdered, use a total of ½ teaspoon of ground cardamom total.

-- Cinnamon Stick - You can substitute the cinnamon stick with ½ teaspoon of ground cinnamon.
+- Cinnamon – You can substitute a 2” stick with ½ teaspoon of ground cinnamon.

-- Cloves - For the 4 whole cloves, you can substitute ⅛ teaspoon ground clove.
+- Cloves – 4 whole cloves can be substituted with ⅛ teaspoon of ground clove.